jitsi-contrib/prosody-plugins/lobby_deactivate/README.md

 # Lobby Deactivate

-This plugin deactivates the lobby after the first join.
+This plugin deactivates the lobby after the first authorized user joins.

 It is expected to be used with [lobby_autostart](../lobby_autostart).
 It keeps the lobby active for unauthorized users but deactivates it when an authorized